-Article 13 (lit. c) of the Nuclear Energy Act requires a plan for the monitoring period and a plan for the closure of the disposal facility as a prerequisite for granting the general licence.
+Article 13 of the Nuclear Energy Act requires a plan for the monitoring period and a plan for the closure of the disposal facility as a prerequisite for granting the general licence.
 Monitoring relies on data acquisition within the pilot section, a small but representative part of the main disposal facility (the requirements on which are outlined in Art.
 66 of the Nuclear Energy Ordinance and the Regulatory Guideline ENSI-G03), and on experiments carried out within the test zones, the on-site rock laboratory (Nuclear Energy Ordinance, Article 65).
-The data acquired by the monitoring will form the basis of the future decision on closure of the repository.
+The data acquired by the monitoring will form the basis for the future decision on closure of the repository.

-For the construction licence a project for the monitoring period and a plan for the closure of the disposal facility are required (Nuclear Energy Act, Article 16, lit. e).
+For the construction licence a project for the monitoring period and a plan for the closure of the disposal facility are required.

-As a general obligation, the licence holder is bound to regularly update the project for the monitoring period and the plan for the closure of the disposal facility (Nuclear Energy Act Article 22, lit. k), taking account of changes made to the facility, changes in the regulations and technological development.
+As a general obligation, the licence holder is bound to regularly update the project for the monitoring period and the plan for the closure of the disposal facility, taking account of changes made to the facility, changes in the regulations and technological development (Nuclear Energy Act).